shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

  }
 ```

 The PetDetails component is getting some props for the account and for the contractData, we can use them to interact with the smart contract.
 All we need to do is to call the `mintPetNFT` contract method.
-This function takes in the petId, calls the contract's `mintPetNFT` method with the pet id, and the user account and then saves the returned data.
+This function takes in the petId, calls the contract's `mintPetNFT` method with the pet id and the user account, then saves the returned data to the component state with setCodeHash.

 Awesome!
 Now we just need to display this information.
-Let's add it in the section `Add pet's details here`:
+Let's add it in the section "Add pet's details here":

 ```javascript
 <Grid item xs={12} sm={6} className="grid-container">